About us

-The European Wergeland Centres is an international resource centre supporting the implementation of the Council of Europe educational policies, serving all its member states.
+The European Wergeland Centre is an international resource centre supporting the implementation of the Council of Europe educational policies, serving all its member states.

 Our vision: